iay/mdq-server-docker/incommon/README.md

 want to use, just execute the `./keygen` script once.
 This will create a `creds` directory and populate it with a 2048-bit private key and a corresponding 10-year self-signed certificate.

-Before attempting to build the image for the Docker container, you need to acquire a copy of `mdq-server-0.0.1-SNAPSHOT.jar` by running `mvn -Prelease clean package` on a copy of the `mdq-server` project.

 To build the image, execute the `./build` script.
 This will tag the resulting image as `mdq-server-incommon`, but won't save it anywhere.